 A program designed to provide working adults with technical college credits a pathway to a bachelor’s degree, saw its first cohort of graduates in May, 2023.

 “A second chance and an education.”

 Criminology major Corey Saffold, a father of two, is also a former Madison police officer, current head of safety and security for the Verona Area School District and a member of the UW System Board of Regents.

 As an adult student, you’ll still use the traditional University of Wisconsin System Application for Undergraduate Admission.

-Start your online application.
+Start your online Universities of Wisconsin Application.